African wild dog: Inbreeding avoidance

-Hunting and feeding behaviour
+Hunting and diet

 The African wild dog is a specialised pack hunter of common medium-sized antelopes.
-It and the cheetah are the only primarily diurnal African large predators.
-The African wild dog hunts by approaching prey silently, then chasing it in a pursuit clocking at up to 66 km/h for 10–60 minutes.
+It is a primarily diurnal predator and hunts by approaching prey silently, then chasing it in a pursuit clocking at up to 66 km/h for 10–60 minutes.
 The average chase covers some 2 km, during which the prey animal, if large, is repeatedly bitten on the legs, belly, and rump until it stops running, while smaller prey is simply pulled down and torn apart.

 African wild dogs adjust their hunting strategy to the particular prey species.
 They will rush at wildebeest to panic the herd and isolate a vulnerable individual, but pursue territorial antelope species (which defend themselves by running in wide circles) by cutting across the arc to foil their escape.
 Medium-sized prey is often killed in 2–5 minutes, whereas larger prey such as wildebeest may take half an hour to pull down.
 Male wild dogs usually perform the task of grabbing dangerous prey, such as warthogs, by the nose.

+A species-wide study showed that by preference, where available, five prey species were the most regularly selected, namely the greater kudu, Thomson's gazelle, impala, Cape bushbuck and blue wildebeest.
+More specifically, in East Africa, its most common prey is the Thomson's gazelle, while in Central and Southern Africa, it targets impala, reedbuck, kob, lechwe and springbok, and smaller prey such as common duiker, dik-dik, hares, spring hares, insects and cane rats.
+Staple prey sizes are usually between 15 and 200 kg, though some local studies put upper prey sizes as variously 90 to 135 kg.
+In the case of larger species such as kudu and wildebeest, calves are largely but not exclusively targeted.
+However, certain packs in the Serengeti specialized in hunting adult plains zebras weighing up to 240 kg quite frequently.
+Another study claimed that some prey taken by wild dogs could weigh up to 289 kg.
+This includes African buffalo juveniles during the dry season when herds are small and calves less protected.
+Footage from Lower Zambezi National Park taken in 2021 showed a large pack of African wild dogs hunting an adult, healthy buffalo, though this is apparently extremely rare.
+One pack was recorded to occasionally prey on bat-eared foxes, rolling on the carcasses before eating them.
+African wild dogs rarely scavenge, but have on occasion been observed to appropriate carcasses from spotted hyenas, leopards, cheetahs, lions, and animals caught in snares.